Evolution of Browser Games: Flash to HTML5 Timeline

 • • Full Unity & Unreal support

-The Mobile Revolution and Browser Games
+The Revolution of the Mobile and Browser Games

 • • Touch-optimized controls